 We build our tiny homes indoors in “The Big Tent”.
 There are four main jigs: one for the platform (floor), one for the side walls with no windows, one for the front and back walls, and one for half of the roof.

-We prep the lumber in this area during the week so that everything is ready for the Crew Members (volunteers) on Saturday.
+We prep the lumber in this area so that everything is ready for the Crew Members (volunteers) when they build.

 We have areas for power tools, hand tools and material storage.

 The jigs themselves are simple and are designed for “non-construction” people to use.

 All materials needed for construction of a jig are located either underneath the jig or in another designated space and clearly marked.
 Team Leaders make sure that all the tools needed to construct that component are located in a tool box near the jig.

 Here is a close up of one of the jigs and what it looks like after some assembly.